dualra1n/dualra1n/README.md

 test it on iphone 6s on ios 15.7 using macos big sur

+in the case that you dont trust about binary, you can download of palera1n binary both are the same binary and compile https://github.com/Ralph0045/dtree_patcher.git and copy to binary Darwin directory this is the only binary that palera1n does not have it

 THANKS PALERA1N, PEOPLE WHO CREATED THE PATCHER OF BOOT FILES